-Acting with academic integrity
+Acting with Academic and Professional integrity

 In both your academic and professional careers, you are expected to act with integrity.
 You are in this class for more than a grade, you are here to emerge with actual skills-skills that are not developed through cheating.
-Though it most likely will not be an issue, any plagiarism, homework copying, or unauthorized borrowing from your neighbor's brain will not be tolerated in this class.
+Though it most likely will not be an issue, any plagiarism, homework copying, or unauthorized borrowing from your neighbor's brain will not be tolerated in this class and will be reported directly to Student Conduct and Ethical Development.